-Within ATELIER, at different levels and in different work packages, much knowledge will be produced both intrinsically, e.g. in the implementation of the PED, as well as extrinsically, in the research activities.
+Within ATELIER, at different levels and in different groups of activities, much knowledge will be produced both intrinsically, e.g. in the implementation of the PED, as well as extrinsically, in the research activities.
 However, this knowledge needs to be captured, shared through broader research, learning and dissemination activities.
 This is a challenge as the knowledge owners within the project are often engaged fully in their core activities with limited time for sharing.
-In ATELIER, WP8 Collaboration with SCC projects and WP10 Dissemination and Exploitation will organise and facilitate knowledge sharing
+In ATELIER, the collaboration with SCC projects and the activities related to dissemination and exploitation of project achievements, products and results will be organised and facilitating knowledge sharing

 ATELIER will monitor and evaluate the quantity and quality of the knowledge generation and sharing.
-In ATELIER, this is regarded as an important instrument for collaboration and addressed in WP8 on Collaboration with SCC projects and therefore, at deliverable D8.5: Annual evaluation of the results of cooperation and the update of the annual program for cooperation.
+In ATELIER, this is regarded as an important instrument for collaboration and communication with other projects of the SCC community and beyond.